dzhavat/dzhavat.github.io/_posts/2019-02-17-deprecations-in-rxjs-v6-4-0.md

 const s = new Subject();
 ```

 So there it is.
-Things to keep in mind (and avoid of course) when working with RxJS.
+Things to keep in mind (and avoid) when working with RxJS.

 Hope you learned something new today.
 I certainly did.